The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Introduction

-When the representation $\rho$ satisfies $\rho(t) \neq\Id_{V_\rho}$ we prove that the twisted homology groups $H_*(X_1, V_\rho)$ are trivial (see \cref{sec:Reidemeister}) and one can define a combinatorial invariant, the Reidemeister--Turaev torsion.
+When the representation $\rho$ satisfies $\rho(u) \neq\Id_{V_\rho}$ we prove that the twisted homology groups $H_*(X_1, V_\rho)$ are trivial (see \cref{sec:Reidemeister}) and one can define a combinatorial invariant, the Reidemeister--Turaev torsion.
 A theorem of Chapman (see \cite[Theorem 1]{Chapman}) states that it is indeed a topological invariant, although it depends in general on the choice of an Euler structure~(see \cite{Turaev_book}), that is, a choice of a lift of each cell of a cell decomposition of $X_1$ to its universal cover $\widetilde{X_1}$.
-For the unit tangent bundle $X_1$, there is a natural choice of an Euler structure $\mathfrak e_{geod}$ induced by the geodesic flow and we compute explicitly in \cref{subsec:Torsion} the Reidemeister--Turaev torsion $\tor(X_1, \rho, \mathfrak e_{geod}) \in \C$ for this Euler structure. \cref{theo:mainFried}~\eqref{i2} says that it coincides with the value at zero of the Ruelle zeta function, up to sign.
+To determine the sign of the torsion, one needs an additional data: a homology orientation.
+For the unit tangent bundle $X_1$, there is a natural choice of an Euler structure $\mathfrak e_{\geod}$ induced by the geodesic flow, and a natural homology orientation $\omega^1$ (see \cref{subsec:Euler}).
+We compute explicitly in \cref{subsec:Torsion} the Reidemeister--Turaev torsion $\tor(X_1, \rho, \mathfrak e_{\geod}, \omega^1) \in \C$ for this Euler structure and homology orientation. \cref{theo:mainFried}~\cref{i2} says that it coincides with the value at zero of the Ruelle zeta function.

-In the case where the representation $\rho$ is unitary, the absolute value of the Reidemeister torsion is well-defined, independently from an Euler structure.
+In the case where the representation $\rho$ is unitary, the absolute value of the Reidemeister torsion is well-defined, independently from additional datas.
 In this setting \cref{theo:mainFried} generalizes \cite[Theorem 2 and 3]{fried1986fuchsian}, where Fried proved a similar statement for unitary and \emph{classical} representation.
 He claimed without a proof that his results still hold true for general (non-classical) unitary representation.
+Note that in this paper we use the inverse convention for the torsion, so that our $\tor(X_1, \rho)$ is Fried's $\tau_\rho(X_1)^{-1}$, see \cref{rmk:convention}.

-Our work fills this gap and extends Fried's results to non-unitary representations.
-Even in the unitary case, we drop the phase ambiguity for the torsion using the accurate Euler structure and show that it equals the value of the Ruelle zeta function at zero.
-The sign ambiguity for the torsion could also be removed, but not in our computation of the value $R(0; \rho)$.
+Our work fills the previous gap and extends Fried's results to non-unitary representations.
+For $\rho(u)=\Id_{V_\rho}$, we also determine the sign of the coefficient governing the vanishing of the Ruelle zeta function at zero.
+For $\rho(u) \neq \Id_{V_\rho}$, even in the unitary case, we drop the phase and sign ambiguity for the torsion using the accurate Euler structure and homology orientation.
+We show that it equals the value of the Ruelle zeta function at zero, up to a sign which we explicitly compute.